amitsaha/notes/data_python_c/data_c_python.rst

-Data in C and Python: A comparison
+Data in C and CPython: A comparison
 ----------------------------------

 In my last two articles (`Data in CPython`_ and `Data in C`_), as it